 Some Netflix users may assume that the currency they sign up with will determine what library access they have.
 With Netflix, this is not the case.
 You can sign up for the streaming service and pay your subscription fee with American dollars (USD), but your catalog access is purely determined by where you are physically located.

 So if your computer and smart TV are both connected to a wi-fi network in Canada, then you will have access to the Canadian catalog by default.
 But if you take your tablet or smartphone on vacation to England and connect to the internet there, then your Netflix access will switch to the UK catalog.

 Obviously there are advantages to being able to choose which regional Netflix catalog you are using.
 The American library is one of the largest when it comes to popular Hollywood movies and TV shows.
 Fortunately, there are some ways to connect to American Netflix while located in Canada, and you can discover them below.

 Introduction to VPNs

 The most common method for connecting to the American Netflix catalog from a computer in Canada is with a virtual private network (VPN) client.
 A great VPN not only functions as a secure network channel that encrypts all of your data as it passes through your internet service provider, but it also masks your IP address’ geographical location and makes it appear as if you are accessing Netflix from within the borders of the country that you want Netflix from, thereby unlocking the content available only in that country.

 With a VPN enabled on your computer, tablet, or smart TV, the device will use a masked IP address that points directly to the server where the VPN service lives.
-If the VPN server is located within the borders of the United States, it will register as an American IP address and Netflix will display the desired library contents.
+If the VPN server is located within the borders of the United States, it will hide your IP address and register as an American one and Netflix will display the desired library contents.